As an eCommerce store owner, you know that reducing the checkout time in your shopping cart can make a huge impact on

 Learn 8 ways to reduce checkout time in a shopping cart by bringing about changes to the design.
 The irony is that these methods also double up as abandoned cart solutions.

 The basis of all of these strategies is just one attribute – being minimal.
 Declutter your design page and only present what the customer expects.

 Checkout pages without fields are rare to find.
 So, fields must be optimized in the first place to reduce checkout time in a shopping cart.
 This eventually leads to a better Shopify checkout page design.

 Field optimization can be done in 5 ways.

 Research by Baymard revealed that the number of fields for an average checkout is 14 whereas the actual requirement is only half of it, around 6 to 8.

 It is obvious that there are a number of unnecessary fields.
-Another survey by Baymard in 2017 brought to light the information that eCommerce customers would refrain from disclosing.
+Another survey by Baymard brought to light the information that eCommerce customers would refrain from disclosing.

 Remove Mailchimp region text box from settings to reduce cart abandonment and checkout time.